googlefonts/fontra/README.md

 - Check out the repo, cd into the root of the repo

+- Ensure you have Python >= 3.10 installed, preferably from [python.org](https://www.python.org/downloads/)

 - Create a Python venv in the root of the repo:

     `python3 -m venv venv --prompt=fontra`